lsst-sqre/sqr-079/index.rst

 Each application secret is also marked as either mandatory or required only if a specific application setting is present.
 In the latter case, the setting is a Helm chart value, which may be set in either :file:`values.yaml` or in :file:`values-{environment}.yaml`.
+In some cases, there may be no way to determine if the secret is required based on a simple Helm chart setting, and the list of secrets may need to be configured by environment.

 In some cases, an application secret may be a copy of the secret used by another application.
 A typical example of this is the database password used to talk to an internal PostgreSQL server deployed by Phalanx.
 Both the PostgreSQL database itself and the application that talks to it must be configured with the same password.
+A secret may be a copy in some environments but not in other environments.

 Secrets can be divided into two major categories, static secrets and generated secrets.
+The same secret may be static in some environments and generated in other environments.

 Static secrets
 --------------